Chriscrpntr/Chriscrpntr/README.md

-- 👋 Hi, I’m @Chriscrpntr
+- 👋 Hi, I’m @Chriscrpntr (Chris Carpenter)
-- 👀 I’m interested in RPA Automation.
+- 👀 I’m interested in RPA Automation and debugging
-- 🌱 I’m currently learning UiPath and Rust
+- 🌱 I’m currently learning Autohotkey and Python
 - 📫 How to reach me chriscrpntr@gmail.com